rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 An equivalent tool was custom built in `Python` -

 Remote sensors are normally in deserts so connecting to them is not cheap or easy.
-So a 3rd party, [`SmartGrid Technologies`](https://www.igrid.co.za/), was hired to sync files from the loggers to their cloud-based filesystem, and a `Python` job to transfer them to the same server as the other files was created.
+So a 3rd party, [`SmartGrid Technologies`](https://www.igrid.co.za/), was hired to sync files from the loggers to their cloud-based filesystem.
+These files still need to be synced from there to the same place as the `LoggerNet` files so a `Python` job was created to do so.

 These files are normally compressed & encrypted.
-So another `Python` job was built to automatically unzip via `7zip` & decrypt them using `ZPH2CSV.exe` where relevant.
+So another `Python` job was created to automatically unzip them (via `7zip`) & decrypt them (via `ZPH2CSV.exe`) where relevant.

 These jobs need to be run periodically.
 So a `batchfile` specifying the `Python` jobs was scheduled in `Task Scheduler` on the same server as `LoggerNet`.